 Divisions must have at least four registered teams to be a valid division.
 AYSA reserves the right to drop or combine divisions or age groups.
 For the 16-U and older teams with mixed age groups, registration will be at the age of the oldest player on the roster.

 Players, coaches, and teams must be currently registered under the AYSA umbrella and in good standing to be eligible to participate.
 All players and teams must be Alaska-based and residents to register for the league.
-The team entry fee is $400.

 The Game of Futsal

 Futsal is a high-intensity, fast-paced, dynamic, and enjoyable 5-a-side version of soccer that caters to both male and female participants.
 It is the only 5-a-side game that is officially recognized by FIFA and is one of the fastest growing sports in the world.